OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/05_theories.md

 SMT](https://inria.hal.science/hal-01522770)" by Conchon et al.

 *Note*: Support for floating-point arithmetic is available as a built-in theory since version 2.5.0.
-It be enabled using flag `--enable-theory fpa`, which will become the default in a future release.
+It is enabled using flag `--enable-theory fpa`, which will become the default in a future release.
 Previous versions used the external prelude mechanism and required command line flags `--use-fpa` and `--prelude fpa-theory-2019-10-08-19h00.ae`.